Patchyst/PatchyPack/README.md

 chmod +rwx setup
 ./setup
 ```
 While you're in the PatchyTools directory give permissions to the genshell bash script.
-The script responsible for generating php webshells.
+This script is responsible for generating php webshells.
 ```
 chmod +rwx genshell
 ```